Fraser Range Project

-The Fraser Range Project comprises two tenement blocks of Exploration Licences totalling 727.4 km2 in area in the Albany-Fraser Orogen which are prospective for Ni-Cu-Co sulphide deposits.
-The Albany-Fraser Orogen is dominated by the northeast-trending Fraser Zone, a suite of high-grade metamorphic rocks that have a strong, distinct geophysical signature in both aeromagnetic and gravity data.
+The Fraser Range project covers exploration licences totalling 492 km2 in the Albany-Fraser Orogen.
+The Albany-Fraser Orogen is dominated by the northeast-trending Fraser Zone, a suite of high-grade metamorphic rocks that have a distinct geophysical signature in both aeromagnetic and gravity data.
 The Fraser Zone comprises mainly metagabbroic rocks interlayered with sheets of granitic gneisses.

 The northern tenement, Kitchener (230 km east of Kalgoorlie), is accessible via the heavy vehicle Trans-Access Road running parallel to the Trans-Australia Railway line.
 Drive time from Kalgoorlie is approximately two and a half hours with numerous four-wheel drive tracks allowing access to exploration areas.

-The Kitchener area to the northeast of Yardilla is prospective for Ni, Cu and Co mineralisation in mafic rocks and is completely covered by transported Quaternary aeolian sands and Tertiary coastal and marine sediments of the Eucla Basin.
-Based on geological and geophysical interpretation by GSWA, the western half of the area is dominated by strongly metamorphosed metagabbro, metagranite and minor metasedimentary rocks of the Fraser Zone.
+The Kitchener area to the northeast of Yardilla is prospective for nickel and copper mineralisation in mafic rocks and is completely covered by transported Quaternary aeolian sands and Tertiary coastal and marine sediments of the Eucla Basin.
+Based on geological and geophysical interpretation by the Geological survey of Western Australia, the area is dominated by strongly metamorphosed metagabbro, metagranite and minor metasedimentary rocks of the Fraser Zone.

 The southern Yardilla group of three tenements (100km east of Norseman), straddle the Eyre Highway east of Norseman as well as the Fraser Fault which separates the Fraser Zone from the adjoining older Biranup Zone to the west.
 Well maintained station tracks provide easy access from the bitumen highway to exploration sites with total travel time from Kalgoorlie being approximately three hours.

 The Yardilla tenements straddle two Proterozoic domains separated by the Fraser Fault.
-The north-western domain of the Yardilla area dominated by metasedimentary rocks with minor granite gneiss is interpreted to be part of the Paleoproterozoic Biranup Zone.
+The north-western domain of the Yardilla area is dominated by metasedimentary rocks with minor granite gneiss and is interpreted to be part of the Paleoproterozoic Biranup Zone.
 The south-eastern magnetic domain is hosted by layered mafic series of the Fraser Zone comprising mainly gabbronorite and gabbro.
 The mafic rocks are interleaved with granite gneiss and felsic to intermediate gneiss, all metamorphosed at granulite facies.
-The Fraser Zone layered mafic series is host to the Nova-Bollinger massive Ni-Cu sulphide deposit, located about 35 km northeast of the Yardilla tenements.
-Yardilla South and Fraser Range historical copper occurrences and a number of significant Cu-Ni anomalies occur within ferruginous pelites and quartzites around the area.

-Historical drilling by Newmont in the southernmost Yardilla tenement block intersected 0.2-1% Ni in a number of drill holes and elevated Cu and Co indicating potential for Ni sulphides.
-The Yardilla area is also prospective for gold with calcrete anomalies up to 2.8 ppm Au in rock chips.
+Historical drilling by Newmont in the south of the Yardilla tenement block intersected 0.2-1% nickel in a number of drill holes and elevated copper readings, indicating potential for massive nickel sulphides.
+The Yardilla area is also prospective for gold, which can occur within metamorphosed rocks associated with hydrothermal alteration.